 Hackolade dynamically generates JSON Schema for the structure created with the application, and can be pre-viewed with a variety of options, as further described here.
 The JSON Schema can also be exported to the file system via the menu Tools > Forward-Engineering, or via the Command-Line Interface.

-The JSON Schema can also be exported to a Confluent Schema Registry instance:
+The JSON Schema can also be exported to a Confluent or Pulsar Schema Registry instance:

 Hackolade can reverse-engineer of course JSON Schema from different drafts, but also infer the schema from JSON, YAML or NDJSON documents.
 It can lso convert DDLs and XSDs to JSON Schema.